JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

 As a logged-in user, I want to be able to tag podcasts so that I can come back to them later.

   * ### Questions
+* What is the purpose of Tags?
+	- Tags allow users to add an extra level of specificity to the Podcast.
+ * Who adds tags?
+	- The users add a tag to the podcast
+ * How many tags could a podcast have?
+	- Any number of tags.
+ * Can we search by tag?
+	- Not at this time but maybe in a later version.
+ * How are the tags stored?
+	- Tags are stored in the podcast database
+ * Can user's see other users tags?
+	- Yes, this allows users to quickly see what kind of podcast it is and how other users would characterize it.

 * ### Acceptance Criteria

 * Given that I am a Logged in user I want to interact with tags
 	* As a User I want to be able to Add a tag to a podcast so that I can make the subject or interest more clear

+* Given that I am a Logged in user I want to interact with tags
+	* As a User I want to be able to add a tag to a podcast so that I can So that I can provide a greater level of specificity to a podcast, past the general genre
+	* As a User I want to be able to Create a new tag to add to a podcast so that I can If a tag has not been used yet you can create one to tag a podcast
+	* As a user I want to be able to Look through other tags that have been added before so that I can look through a list of tags that have been used to tag a podcast
+	* As a User I want to be able to Untag a podcast that I added that tag to so that I can **This might come in a later version** to change a tag that they have added or update it
+	* As a user I want to be able to See the tags other users added to a podcast so that I can to see how other people characterize the podcast